gi8lino/k8s-gitops/README.md

 - **.github** directory contains GitHub related files
 - **.taskfiles** directory contains [go-taks](https://github.com/go-task/task) related files
 - **hack** directory contains useful scrips

+---

+## 🌐 DNS

+### Ingress Controller

+Over WAN, I have port forwarded ports `80` and `443` to the load balancer IP of my ingress controller that's running in my Kubernetes cluster.

+[Cloudflare](https://www.cloudflare.com/) works as a proxy to hide my homes WAN IP and also as a firewall.
+[Cilium](https://cilium.io) blocks all IPs not originating from the [Cloudflares list of IP ranges](https://www.cloudflare.com/ips/), except the local network range `${LAN_NETWORK_RANGE}`.

+🔸 _Cloudflare is also configured to GeoIP block all countries except a few I have whitelisted_

+### Internal DNS

+For internal DNS i use the built-in [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) of [pihole](https://pi-hole.net) deployed on a raspberry pi.

+For adblocking, I have [pihole](https://pi-hole.net) deployed on a raspberry pi.

+### External DNS

+[cloudflare-operator](https://github.com/containeroo/cloudflare-operator) is deployed in my cluster and ingresses with the annotation `cf.containeroo.ch/type=CNAME` and `cf.containeroo.ch/content=${BASE_DOMAIN}` will be synced with [Cloudflare](https://www.cloudflare.com/).

+### Dynamic DNS

+[cloudflare-operator](https://github.com/containeroo/cloudflare-operator) syncs also my external IPv4 address with [Cloudflare](https://www.cloudflare.com/).

+---

 ## :hugs:&nbsp; Thanks